r-lib/tidyselect/tests/testthat/_snaps/lifecycle-deprecated.md

       vars_select(letters, TRUE)
     Condition
       Error:
       !
-Must subset columns with a valid subscript vector. x Subscript has the wrong type `logical`. i It must be numeric or character.
+Must select columns with a valid subscript vector. x Subscript has the wrong type `logical`. i It must be numeric or character.
     Code
       vars_select(letters, 2.5)
     Condition
       Error:
       !
-Must subset columns with a valid subscript vector. x Can't convert from <double> to <integer> due to loss of precision.
+Must select columns with a valid subscript vector. x Can't convert from <double> to <integer> due to loss of precision.
     Code
       vars_select(letters, structure(1:3, class = "tidysel_foobar"))
     Condition
       Error:
       !
-Must subset columns with a valid subscript vector. x Subscript has the wrong type `tidysel_foobar`. i It must be numeric or character.
+Must select columns with a valid subscript vector. x Subscript has the wrong type `tidysel_foobar`. i It must be numeric or character.